pnp/PnP/Solutions/Provisioning.UX.App/readme.md

 ----------
 #### Configuration Files ####

-The Provisioning.UX.AppWeb and Provisioning.Job each has its own configuration settings.
+The Provisioning.UX.AppWeb and Provisioning.Job each has its own configuration settings and you have to ensure that the settings are applied in both projects.

 Configuration File | Description
 -------------------|----------
 appSettings.config | An alternate file to store application settings provisioningSettings.config | An alternate file which is configured to control the implementation classes for the Provisioning Engine
+Templates.config   | Used to display the available site templates to the Provisioning.UX.AppWeb and provides a mapping to PnP Provisioning Template in the Provisioning.Job

 ##### appSettings.config #####